bansalyatesh/OYO-Hotel_Bookings-EDA_and_Dashboard/README.md

 and more.
 ## Files Included:

-hotel_bookings.csv: The main dataset containing hotel bookings information.
+hotel_bookings.xlsx: The main dataset containing hotel bookings information.
 README.md: This file providing an overview of the project.
 Jupyter Notebook files containing the code for data cleaning, analysis, and visualization: hotel_bookings_eda.ipynb: Notebook containing exploratory data analysis.